Alexandria Library Internet Policy and Rules

 PATRON CONDUCT AT THE INTERNET STATIONS: Patrons shall not engage in conduct which is in violation of the RULES GOVERNING USE OF THE ALEXANDRIA LIBRARY.
 Patrons shall not use any of the Library’s Internet stations or wireless connection in a manner that would constitute a violation of any of the following provisions of the Virginia Code (1950), as amended:

 (a) Sec.
 18.2-374, which prohibits, among other things, the possession of any obscene item (as defined in Virginia Code Sec.
 18.2-372) with the intent to distribute or transport it, and which makes the possession of any such item in a public place prima facie evidence of a violation of the section. (b) Sec.
-18.2-374.1, which prohibits various types of conduct involving sexually explicit visual material that utilizes, or has as a subject, a person less than 18 years of age, including the electronic transmission of such material and the possession of such material with an intent, among other things, to sell the material, to give it away, to distribute it or to electronically transmit it. (c) Sec.
+18.2-374.1, which prohibits various types of conduct involving sexually explicit visual material that utilizes, or has as a subject, a person less that 18 years of age, including the electronic transmission of such material and the possession of such material with an intent, among other things, to sell the material, to give it away, to distribute it or to electronically transmit it; (c) Sec.
 18.2-374.1.1, which prohibits the possession of any sexually explicit visual material utilizing or having as a subject a person less that eighteen years of age. (d) Sec.
 18.2-374.3, which prohibits the use of any communications system, including computers, computer networks, bulletin boards and other electronic means of communicating, for the purpose of procuring or promoting the use of a minor for any activity in violation of Virginia Code Sec.
 18.2-370 (taking indecent liberties with a minor) or Sec.
 18.2-374.1 (using a person less that 18 years of age in sexually explicit visual material).